2014 Cover Competition

 The image must be an original, unpublished work that does not contain, incorporate or otherwise use any content, material or element that is owned by a third party or violates a third party’s intellectual property rights, including but not limited to the law of copyright or trade marks.
 It must not be subject to any third party rights or agreement which may require the BJA or OUP to seek permission from or pay any sum of money to any person or entity as a result of its use.
 By submitting an entry in the competition, each entrant represents and warrants that his or her image meets these criteria.

-a) Shortlisted designs will be displayed on the BJA website. b) The winning design will be used on the cover of the October 2013 issue of the BJA.
+a) Shortlisted designs will be displayed on the BJA website. b) The winning design will be used on the cover of the October 2014 issue of the BJA.
 The issue will carry a half-page about the winner and his or her work.
 The winner will receive 5 printed copies of the issue featuring their design, and will also be invited to choose £150-worth of books published by OUP, free of charge.
-The winner and shortlisted entrants will be notified by email in June 2013.
+Runners-up will also be considered for future issue covers of BJA and will be notified in due course.
+Should they be selected, a half page feature on the artist will be published in the same issue.
+The winner and runners-up will be notified by email in July 2014.

 INTELLECTUAL PROPERTY RIGHTS